Reputation Poisoning

 Propagating malicious capabilities across an organization's agent fleet through shared skills and registries

-Well-understood traditional technique applied to the AI agent context.
+A well-understood traditional technique applied to the AI agent context.

 Reproductions in Damn Vulnerable AI Agent, the OpenA2A intentionally-broken agent for kill-chain validation.